skeeto/skeeto.github.com/_posts/2021-07-30-strcpy-a-niche-function-you-don-t-need.markdown

 Note: Everything here applies just as much to [`strcat`][strcat] and friends.

+Clarification update: This article is about correctness (objective), not safety (subjective).
+If the word "safety" comes to mind then you've missed the point.

 ### Common cases

 Buffer overflows arise when the destination is smaller than the source.